atalantestudio/atalantestudio.github.io/scroll/scroll.md

 By default, the argument injection pattern is `[]`.
 It can be replaced using [setArgumentInjectionPattern](#Logger-setArgumentInjectionPattern), but it cannot be changed on a per-logger basis.

-> [!INFO] The argument injection pattern isn't owned by the library, and must instead be managed by the user.
+> [!INFO] The argument injection pattern isn't owned by the library and must instead be managed by the user.